BlueBrain/Random123/README.md

+This is a modified version of https://github.com/DEShawResearch/random123

+# Funding & Acknowledgment

+This repository was originally created for the purpose of holding the source code for Random123 published by D. E. Shaw Research (https://www.deshawresearch.com/resources_random123.html).
+By putting the source code on GitHub, the library could more easily integrated into the build pipelines of the various Blue Brain softwares which make use of the Random123 capabilities.
+Since that time, D. E. Shaw Research has adopted their own release on GitHub (https://github.com/DEShawResearch/random123).
+While we update our builds to switch to the official release, this repository will remain online until it is no longer needed.

+Copyright © 2015-2024 Blue Brain Project/EPFL

 # Random123: a Library of Counter-Based Random Number Generators

 <!-- Note that this file is both README.md and the doxygen mainpage.